gnugat/knowledge/php/02-oop.md

 ## What is an object?

-An object is a group of variables and functions, in order to define a behavior based on its data.
+An object is a group of variables and functions that, its responsibility is to define a behavior based on its data.

 Vocabulary: